Vladimir Odoyevsky: Short stories

-Aspiring to imitate Ludwig Tieck and Novalis, Odoyevsky published a number of tales for children (e.g., "The Snuff-Box Town") and fantastical stories for adults (e.g., "Cosmorama" and "Salamandra") imbued with the vague mysticism in the vein of Jakob Boehme and Louis-Claude de Saint-Martin.
+Aspiring to imitate Ludwig Tieck and Novalis, Odoyevsky published a number of tales for children (e.g., 'The Snuff‑Box Town') and fantastical stories for adults (e.g., 'Cosmorama' and 'Salamandra'), imbued with the vague mysticism in the vein of Jakob Boehme and Louis Claude de Saint-Martin.

 Following the success of Pushkin's The Queen of Spades, Odoyevsky wrote a number of similar stories on the dissipated life of the Russian aristocracy (e.g., Princess Mimi and Princess Zizi).
 On account of his many short stories from the 1820s and 1830s, Odoyevsky should be listed among the pioneers of the impressionistic short story in Europe.

 His most mature book was the collection of essays and novellas entitled Russian Nights (1844).
 Loosely patterned after the Noctes Atticae, the book took two decades to complete.
-It contains some of Odoyevsky's best known fiction, including the dystopian novellas The Last Suicide and The Town with No Name.
-The stories are interlaced with philosophic conversations redolent of the French Encyclopedists.
+It contains some of Odoyevsky's best‑known fiction, including the dystopian novellas The Last Suicide and The Town with No Name.
+The stories are interlaced with philosophic conversations reminiscent of the French Encyclopedists.

 Musical criticism

 As a music critic, Odoyevsky set out to propagate the national style of Mikhail Glinka and his followers, denigrating their forebears such as Dmitri Bortniansky.
-He also wrote a romanticised biography of the Russian violinist Ivan Khandoshkin, whose career he presented as thwarted by the malign influence of such Italian musicians as Giuseppe Sarti.
-Among his many articles on musical subjects, a treatise about old Russian church singing deserves particular attention, though he expressed strong distaste for strochnoy (early Russian polyphonic) chant: "No human ear could possibly bear the succession of seconds that are constantly to be encountered."
+He also wrote a romanticised biography of the Russian violinist Ivan Khandoshkin, whose career he presented as having been thwarted by the malign influence of Italian musicians such as Giuseppe Sarti.
+Among his many articles on musical subjects, a treatise on old Russian church singing deserves particular attention, though he expressed a strong distaste for strochnoy (early Russian polyphonic) chant, stating: "No human ear could possibly bear the succession of seconds that are constantly to be encountered."
 Johann Sebastian Bach and Beethoven appear as characters in some of his novellas.
-Odoyevsky was active in the foundation of the Russian Musical Society, Moscow Conservatory, and St. Petersburg Conservatory.
+Odoyevsky was active in the foundation of the Russian Musical Society, the Moscow Conservatory, and the St. Petersburg Conservatory.

 Technology

-Odoyevsky took part in development of electroplating technology, invented by Moritz von Jacobi in Russia.
-In 1844 Odoyevsky wrote a book, Galvanism applied in technology (Гальванизм в техническом применении).
-He made a number of experiments and developed cobalt electroplating.
+Odoyevsky took part in the development of electroplating technology, invented by Moritz von Jacobi in Russia.
+In 1844, Odoyevsky published a book, Galvanism Applied in Technology (Гальванизм в техническом применении).
+He conducted a number of experiments and developed a method for cobalt electroplating.